-Monitoring the Gap
+Monitoring the Disability Employment Gap

-Since 2013, Kessler Foundation, in collaboration with the University of New Hampshire, has issued a customized monthly release, National Trends in Disability Employment (nTIDE) based on the monthly jobs report issued by the U.S. Bureau of Labor Statistics. nTIDE compares the economic indicators for people with and without disabilities.
-The release of nTIDE, the only report of its kind, is widely anticipated among business leaders and the disability community.
-Following every nTIDE, experts host a noon ET Lunch & Learn webinar, featuring in-depth analyses, guest speakers, and news updates.
+Kessler Foundation, in collaboration with the University of New Hampshire Institute on Disability, issues customized, semi-monthly reports titled “National Trends in Disability Employment (nTIDE),” the only reports of this kind. nTIDE is based on the monthly jobs report issued on the first Friday of every month by the U.S. Bureau of Labor Statistics. nTIDE compares the economic indicators of employment for people with and without disabilities.
+In conjunction with each nTIDE report, experts host a 12:00 PM – 1:00 PM (ET) Lunch & Learn Webinar featuring in-depth analyses, guest speakers, and news updates.

 Maintaining Employment after Spinal Cord Injury

-Establishing New Directions for Inclusion
+More Groundbreaking Surveys Establish New Directions for Inclusion

 2020 Kessler Foundation National Employment and Disability Survey: Recent College Graduates